Over 50 Years of Excellence

 The Capitol of the Republic of the Rio Grande dates back to the 1830’s and now houses a museum on the hotel grounds.
 The famous Tack Room Steak House is located in the elegant Bruni Home, which also dates from the 1800’s.
 Most recently, the hotel underwent a major renovation to improve our facilities and offer our guests world-class accommodations and legendary service.

-In 2011, La Posada Hotel will celebrate its 50th Anniversary.
+In 2011, La Posada Hotel celebrated its 50th Anniversary.
 Today, the hotel continues to reflect its Spanish heritage and to maintain strong ties to the history and traditions of Texas and Mexico.